-Caitlin Moss is a drummer, percussionist, music educator and Los Angeles native.
+Caitlin Moss is a drummer, percussionist, music educator born and raised in Los Angeles.
 Her style is rooted in jazz, funk, hip hop, classical, West African, Afro-Cuban, Brazilian, 90’s grunge rock, electronic and experimental music.
 Some of her earliest influences were Max Roach, Elvin Jones, Art Blakey, Dannie Richmond, Bernard Purdie, and David Garibaldi.
 She currently performs with several bands in Los Angeles, in the genres of Latin, world, soul, and jazz music.
 She is also a music instructor for the Los Angeles Department of Cultural Affairs.
 Her style of playing is notable for its strong groove, consistent sound, and versatility among genres; Wil-Dog, bassist of Ozomatli, has said she reminds him of the legendary James Gadson.

 Caitlin has been studying, performing and teaching drum set, congas, timbales and bata drums for over 15 years.
 In 2009, she completed a Master of Music degree in Afro-Latin music.
 She studied Afro-Cuban bata drums with master Cuban drummer and singer Lazaro Galarraga for over ten years, and her teachers include world-class drum set players Chris Coleman and Phillip “Fish” Fisher.

 Some of her most notable experiences include national and international tours with Grammy-winning bands La Santa Cecilia and Quetzal.
 She has also had the opportunity to play with artists such as Lazaro Galarraga, Angel Luis Figueroa, Ceci Bastida, Chuck D, Maya Jupiter, Marisa Ronstadt, Aloe Blacc, Joey Dosik, and Dexter Story.
+A song she recorded drums on, The Altons "When You Go," was recently sampled on the first track on Mary J Blige's new album.

 Sign up to her mailing list for updates, or fill out the form in the contact section of this site for studio, performance, or education inquiries.